nosami/vsonline/vs-online/resources/troubleshooting.md

 If all else fails, feel free to [file an issue](https://github.com/MicrosoftDocs/vsonline/issues/new).
 Our team will get back with you as soon as possible.

 > [!TIP]
-> You can gather relevant VS Online diagnostic logs by running the **VS Online: Export Logs** command.
+> You can gather relevant Codespaces diagnostic logs by running the **Codespaces: Export Logs** command.
 Attaching this log file to submitted issues will help our team support you better.

 ## Self-hosted environments